hbmorrison/qmk_users_hbmorrison/readme.md

 ![Navigation Layer](assets/nav.png)

-The `Esc` key is available on the inside right thumb key.
+The `Esc` and `Del` keys are on the right thumb keys.

 ## Number Layer

-The number layer arranges the number keys on the left side in keypad format, with `1` at the top left.
-The `.` and `/` keys are available too.
+The number layer arranges the number keys on the left side in keypad format, with `1` at the top left, along with `.` and `/` keys for convenience.

 ![Number Layer](assets/num.png)

-The `Tab` and `Shift-Tab` keys are available on the left thumb keys.
-Left and right mouse buttons are available on the right hand side, for use with a centralised trackball or trackpad.
+The `Tab` and `Shift-Tab` keys are on the left thumb keys.
+Left and right mouse buttons are also available on the right side, for use with a centralised trackball or trackpad.

 ## Function Key Layer